 Conduct a comprehensive review of Loyola’s sexual misconduct policies and processes

-- Increase awareness and prevention education of sexual violence.
+- Increased awareness and prevention education of sexual violence

 Questions or comments may be submitted via the online feedback form.